advac/wp-mobile-detector/readme.txt

 == Installation ==

-1. Drop the websitez-wp-mobile-detector folder in your wp-content/plugins directory
+1. Unzip and place the 'websitez-wp-mobile-detector' folder in your 'wp-content/plugins' directory
 2. Click the 'Activate' link for WP Mobile Detector on your Plugins page (in the WordPress administration page)

 == Frequently Asked Questions ==